 When it comes to winter festivals, Michigan’s Lower Peninsula has no shortage of options.
 Whether you prefer an old-fashioned holiday celebration or want to get your adrenaline pumping, there’s something for everyone!

 Winter outdoor competitions are the focus of Tip-Up Town USA!
 This festival should be on your radar if you enjoy sweating outside in the winter.
+This year’s events start January 20-22, & 27 2024.
 The residents of Houghton Lake get together each year for chilly entertainment, including a 5k run, a tug-of-war, games, an ice fishing contest, and snowmobile drag racing.

 You are welcome to participate in the Polar Bear Dip in Lake Michigan if you are particularly adventurous.
 There is much to enjoy from the sidelines if you’d like to observe, such as cuisine and live entertainment.